 - 1. General hospitals. - 2.
-Sanitariums.

-- 3. Nursing homes. - 4.
+Sanitariums. - 3.
+Nursing homes. - 4.
 3. Intermediate care facilities, except those intermediate care facilities established for individuals with intellectual disability (ICF/IID) that have no more than 12 beds and are in an area identified as in need of residential services for individuals with intellectual disability in any plan of the Department of Behavioral Health and Developmental Services. - 5.
 4. Extended care facilities. - 6.
-5. Mental hospitals. - 7.
-6. Facilities for individuals with developmental disabilities. - 8.
-7. Psychiatric hospitals and intermediate care facilities established primarily for the medical, psychiatric or psychological treatment and rehabilitation of individuals with substance abuse. - 9.
-8. Specialized centers or clinics or that portion of a physician's office developed for the provision of outpatient or ambulatory surgery, cardiac catheterization, computed tomographic (CT) scanning, stereotactic radiosurgery, lithotripsy, magnetic resonance imaging (MRI), magnetic source imaging (MSI), positron emission tomographic (PET) scanning, radiation therapy, stereotactic radiotherapy, proton beam therapy, nuclear medicine imaging, except for the purpose of nuclear cardiac imaging, or such other specialty services as may be designated by the Board by regulation. - 40.
-9. Rehabilitation hospitals. - 11.
-10. Any facility licensed as a hospital.
+Mental hospitals. - 7.
+5. Facilities for individuals with developmental disabilities. - 8.
+Psychiatric hospitals and intermediate care facilities established primarily for the medical, psychiatric or psychological treatment and rehabilitation of individuals with substance abuse. - 9.
+6. Specialized centers or clinics or that portion of a physician's office developed for the provision of outpatient or ambulatory surgery, cardiac catheterization, computed tomographic (CT) scanning, stereotactic radiosurgery, lithotripsy, magnetic resonance imaging (MRI), magnetic source imaging (MSI), positron emission tomographic (PET) scanning, radiation therapy, stereotactic radiotherapy, proton beam therapy, nuclear medicine imaging, except for the purpose of nuclear cardiac imaging, or such other specialty services as may be designated by the Board by regulation. - 10.
+7. Rehabilitation hospitals. - 11.
+8. Any facility licensed as a hospital. - 9.
+Any facility that has common ownership with an affiliated licensed hospital located within 35 miles of the facility and that includes, as part of the facility, a dedicated emergency department as defined in 42 C.F.R. § 489.24(b) that is subject to the requirements of the federal Emergency Medical Treatment and Labor Act (42 U.S.C. § 1395dd).

-The term "medical care facility" does not include any facility of (i) (a) the Department of Behavioral Health and Developmental Services; (ii) (b) any nonhospital substance abuse residential treatment program operated by or contracted primarily for the use of a community services board under the Department of Behavioral Health and Developmental Services' Comprehensive State Plan; (iii) (c) an intermediate care facility for individuals with intellectual disability (ICF/IID) that has no more than 12 beds and is in an area identified as in need of residential services for individuals with intellectual disability in any plan of the Department of Behavioral Health and Developmental Services; (iv) (d) a physician's office, except that portion of a physician's office described in subdivision 9 of the definition of "medical care facility"; (v) (e) the Wilson Workforce and Rehabilitation Center of the Department for Aging and Rehabilitative Services; (vi) (f) the Department of Corrections; or (vii) (g) the Department of Veterans Services.
-"Medical care facility" shall also not include that portion of a physician's office dedicated to providing nuclear cardiac imaging.
+The term "medical "Medical care facility" does not include any facility of (i) (a) the Department of Behavioral Health and Developmental Services; (ii) (b) any nonhospital substance abuse residential treatment program operated by or contracted primarily for the use of a community services board under the Department of Behavioral Health and Developmental Services' Comprehensive State Plan; (iii) (c) an intermediate care facility for individuals with intellectual disability (ICF/IID) that has no more than 12 beds and is in an area identified as in need of residential services for individuals with intellectual disability in any plan of the Department of Behavioral Health and Developmental Services; (iv) (d) a physician's office, except that portion of a physician's office described in subdivision 9 of the definition of "medical care facility"; (v) (e) the Wilson Workforce and Rehabilitation Center of the Department for Aging and Rehabilitative Services; (vi) (f) the Department of Corrections; or (vii) (g) the Department of Veterans Services.
+"Medical care facility" shall also not include that portion of a physician's office dedicated to providing nuclear eardiac imaging.